-Note 2: The word "language" refers to all linguistic variations, irrespective of their social status.
+38 The word "language" refers to all linguistic variations, irrespective of their social status.

-K-6.5.3 ++ Knows that different languages °may resemble each other / may vary° in their prosody (/rhythm / accentuation / intonation/) K-6.6 ++ nows that there is no word for word equivalence from one language to another K-6.6.1 ++ Knows that languages may use a different number of words to express the same thing K-6.6.2 ++ Knows that what one language may express with one word may be expressed by two or more words in another language K-6.6.3 ++ Knows that certain aspects of reality may be expressed in words in one language, but not in others K-6.7 ++ Knows that words may be constructed differently in different languages K-6.7.1 Knows that languages may use different ways to indicate °categories / relations° {agreement / plural / possession} K-6.7.2 ++ Knows that the order in which elements making up a single word are placed may differ from one language to another K-6.7.3 Knows that what one language expresses through the use of a compound word may correspond to the use of a group of words in another language K-6.8 ++ Knows that the organisation of an utterance may vary from one language to another K-6.8.1 ++ Knows that the order of words may differ from one language to another K-6.8.2 +++ Knows that the relationships between the elements of an utterance (/ groups of words / words /) may be expressed differently from one language to another {through the word order, through endings, through prepositions / postpositions) K-6.9 +++ Knows that systems of script may function in different ways K-6.9.1 ++ Is aware of the existence of different forms of script {phonograms, ideograms, pictograms} K-6.9.2 ++ Knows that the number of units used in writing may be very different from one language to another K-6.9.3 Knows that similar sounds may be expressed in completely different ways in different languages K-6.9.4 ++ Knows that the correspondence established between graphemes and phonemes in alphabetic systems is specific to each language K-6.10 ++ Knows that there are similarities and differences between °verbal / non-verbal° communication systems from one language to another 1
+K-6.6 Kn ows that there is no word for word equivalence from one language to another ++ K-6.6.1 Knows that languages may use a different number of words to express the same thing ++ K-6.6.2 Knows that what one language may express with one word may be expressed by two or ++ more words in another language K-6.6.3 Knows that certain aspects of reality may be expressed in words in one language, but not ++ in others

+K-6.7 ++ Knows that words may be constructed differently in different languages K-6.7.1 Knows that languages may use different ways to indicate °categories / relations° {agreement / plural / possession } K-6.7.2 ++ Knows that the order in which elements making up a single word are placed may differ from one language to another K-6.7.3 ++ Knows that what one language expresses through the use of a compound word may correspond to the use of a group of words in another language

+K-6.8 ++ Knows that the organisation of an utterance may vary from one language to another language to another K-6.8.1 ++ Knows that the order of words may differ from one language to another another K-6.8.2 +++ Knows that the relationships between the elements of an utterance (/ groups of words / words /) may be expressed differently from one language to another {through the word order, through endings, through prepositions / postpositions) other {through the word

+K-6.9 Knows that systems of script may function in different ways K-6.9.1 Is aware of the existence of different forms of script {phonograms, ideograms, ++ pictograms} K-6.9.2 Knows that the number of units used in writing may be very different from one language ++ to another K-6.9.3 Knows that similar sounds may be expressed in completely different ways in different ++ languages K-6.9.4 Knows that the correspondence established between graphemes and phonemes in ++ alphabetic systems is specific to each language

-K-6.10.1 Knows that there are differences in the "verbal / non-verbal" ways i feelings are expressed in different languages K-6.10.2 ++ Is familiar with some differences in the way feelings are expressed in some languages K-6.10.3 Knows that some language functions (/the rituals of greeting / form politeness /) which may seem to be the same may not necessarily the same way from one language to another K-6.10.4 Knows that the rules of conversation [relating to the way one addres others] may vary from one language to another {Who may take the i Who may speak to whom?
-Who is addressed in formal manner or in terms as in $\langle tu / vous \rangle$ ?} K-6.11 Is aware of the reactions one may experience when confronted with (/ linguistic / discursive / cultural /) °difference / otherness° K-6.12 ++ Knows that cultural differences may be at the root of problems in °verbal / non-verbal° °communication / interaction° K-6.12.1 ++ Knows that problems arising in communication due to cultural difference may manifest themselves as °culture shock / culture fatigue° K-6.13 +++ Has knowledge of some strategies which help to resolve intercultural conflict K-6.13.1 Knows that the causes of misunderstanding must be °sought / made in common.
+K-6.10 ++ ows that there are similarities and differences between °verbal / non-verbal° munication systems from one language to another K-6.10.1 ++ Knows that there are differences in the °verbal / non-verbal° ways in which feelings are expressed in different languages K-6.10.1.1 l Is familiar with some differences in the way feelings are expressed in some languages K-6.10.2 ++ Knows that some language functions (/the rituals of greeting / formulae of politeness /) which may seem to be the same may not necessarily function the same way from one language to another

+K-6.10.3 Knows that the rules of conversation [relating to the way one addresses others] may vary ++ from one language to another {Who may take the initiative?
+Who may speak to whom?
+Who is addressed in formal manner or in familiar terms as in <tu vous=""></tu> ?}